kulmiye73/CNA340/README.md

 ```

 ## Running
-Once installed you can run the program with the following command
+Once installed you can run the project scratch_1.py

 ```
 python cna_demo.py